Top 10 Digital Health Trends in Technology

 We’ve been talking for a while about the transformation coming to healthcare.
 Digitization has already reshaped industries like consumer goods, automotive and banking as more and more sophisticated digital technology has become embedded into their products and service offerings.
 Now digital healthcare technology trends are guiding the way.

 In healthcare, the pace of technological advancement will be slower than it has been with consumer technology.
 Phone model upgrades don’t have life or death consequences.
 Yet, the change in healthcare—what we refer to as digital health—is increasingly pushing companies in the industry to pick up the pace with urgency.
 Market growth in digital health is projected to hit nearly $660 billion by 2025, with an expected CAGR of almost 25% between 2019 and 2025, according to Statista.

-With an estimated one trillion dollars in waste in just the US healthcare system alone, the need for digital healthcare has never been greater.
+With an estimated one trillion dollars in waste in just the US healthcare system alone, the need for digital health innovations has never been greater.
 There are deep and systemic challenges to overcome.
 People are living longer; chronic conditions diminish too many people’s quality of life; adequately trained healthcare workers are in limited supply, stressing physician workloads; escalating costs are squeezing patients, payers and providers alike.

 All of these macro trends are paving the way for value-based care (in which reimbursements are driven by health outcomes) models.
 The market is rewarding those who can transform healthcare to be predictive and preventative and moving care beyond the walls of a hospital, driving the ramp in the adoption of digital health innovations.

 To gain insight on where we are on this ramp, Jabil Healthcare partnered with Dimensional Research to conduct a survey of more than 420 healthcare professionals with decision-making responsibility at companies with existing or planned digital healthcare products.

 The themes emerging from the digital healthcare technology trends survey tell a very optimistic story.
 There has been substantial progress since we first conducted this survey in 2018.
 The future holds exciting potential with extraordinary opportunities, despite the presence of remaining challenges.

-Here are the top digital health technology trends we identified:
+Here are the top digital healthcare technology trends we identified:

 1. Progress in Digital Healthcare Solutions is Undeniable